Despite some political uncertainties, there have been some distinctly positive recent points of note for the clean energy sector.

 The statistics have also offered hope for those looking for ambitious commitments to the continued transformation of energy infrastructure.
-The Government has pledged to phase out UK coal power plants by 2025, and overall coal use is projected to decline 59 per cent to 2035.
-But if this is not surprising, the projection of a 24 per cent decline in gas use over the same period could be more so.
+The Government has pledged to phase out UK coal power plants by 2025, and overall coal use is projected to decline 59% to 2035.
+But if this is not surprising, the projection of a 24% decline in gas use over the same period could be more so.

 Even more positively, the low carbon share of electricity generation projections have been upped.
-They will account for 61 per cent by 2020, says the report – with potential for greater heights should policies continue to evolve to ensure growth.
+They will account for 61% by 2020, says the report – with potential for greater heights should policies continue to evolve to ensure growth.